Rose Value™ — QOL Improvement Contributions

 • Supporting physical well-being

-Assist, improve, and heighten functions throughout the body, either directly or indirectly.
+Assist, improve, and heighten functions throughout the body, either directly or indirectly

 • Advancing medical care and pharmaceuticals

-Raise the level of medical technology and service in every phase of health, from pre-symptomatic disease to illness.
+Raise the level of medical technology and service in every phase of health, from pre-symptomatic disease to illness, or improve aspects of medicine functionality, quality, and production

 • Preventing and taking action against infectious diseases

-Prevent or take action against infectious diseases.
+Prevent or take action against infectious diseases

 • Improving accessibility to nutrition and water

-Simplify and/or improve production and/or the delivery of nutrition and water.
+Simplify and/or improve production and/or the delivery of nutrition and water

 Protecting food